-Occasionally following an Esophagogastroduodenoscopy your throat may feel a little sore.
-We suggest gargling two or three times a day with a little warm salt water.
+Occasionally following an esophagus procedure or exam, your throat may feel a little sore.
+We suggest gargling two or three times a day with warm salt water.

 Call your physician’s office if he has not called you regarding your biopsy results in seven (7) to ten (10) working days.